 Gasworks presents Refracted Spaces, a research seminar convened by Filipa César and Louis Henderson.
-Developed as a way to expand on their research for Op Film: An Archaeology of Optics, the event situates the work presented in the exhibition in a wider context, incorporating the critical perspectives and practices of various other thinkers, researchers and artists.
+Developed as a way to expand on their ongoing research for their current exhibition at Gasworks, Op Film: An Archaeology of Optics, the event situates their collaborative work in a wider context by incorporating the critical perspectives and practices of various other thinkers, researchers and artists.

-Together with Zach Blas, Denise Ferreira da Silva, Ana Naomi de Sousa, Olivier Marboeuf, Margarida Mendes, Rachel O'Reilly, Roque Pina and Lorenzo Pezzani, the artists will discuss the themes of their exhibition in relation to topics ranging from indigenous sea-navigation methods and cartographic law to forensic research of the Mediterranean refugee crisis; from aesthetic strategies of nonlocality, opacity and obscurity that interrupt optical surveillance to systemic racism embedded within technological developments; and from the materiality and ontology of blackness and black light to afrofuturist narratives of submarine resistance.
+Together with Zach Blas, Denise Ferreira da Silva, Ana Naomi de Sousa, Olivier Marboeuf, Margarida Mendes, Rachel O'Reilly, Lorenzo Pezzani and Roque Pina, the artists will discuss the themes of their exhibition in relation to topics ranging from indigenous sea-navigation methods and cartographic law to forensic research of the Mediterranean refugee crisis; from aesthetic strategies of nonlocality, opacity and obscurity that interrupt optical surveillance to systemic racism embedded within technological developments; and from the materiality and ontology of blackness and black light to afrofuturist narratives of submarine resistance.

-Friday 2 June, offsite at Close-Up Film Centre, 97 Sclater Street, London E1 6HR
+Friday 2 June, offsite at Close-Up Film Centre

 Saturday 3 June at Gasworks